Finance Your Business

 Improving your financial profile to impress potential lenders can take time, so the earlier you start, the better.
 Here is a checklist of steps to take before you apply for financing:

-"Bring your banker out to your business, and show them what you're doing and what your plans are," Conley says.
+"Bring your banker out to your business, and show them what you're doing and what your plans are," Cameron says.
 "By the time that banker leaves, they will probably be your strongest advocate."

-For many business owners, loans backed by the Small Business Administration—or SBA loans—may be more accessible than conventional term loans, so consider looking for a lender that offers this option.
+You may also want to consider looking for a lender that offers SBA loans, which are loans guaranteed up to 85% by the United States Small Business Administration.
 No matter what types of financing you consider, take note of lending requirements, repayment periods and fees.

 Your business banker can be a valuable resource as you prepare to apply for financing.
 Along with helping you evaluate financing options, he or she can provide advice to help grow and strengthen your business.